google/idris-protobuf/README.md

 to demonstrate how Idris is capable of advanced metaprogramming that simplifies the implementation of protocol buffers.

+This is not an official Google product.
+This project is a personal 20% project.

 Protocol buffers are a way to describe a schema for serializable data.
 The schema is called a protocol buffer "message".
 A message describes the kind of data that is to be serialized, and comprises a set of fields.
 Each field can be